Holy Presence: Eugene Peterson and the Pastoral Imagination

 Mandy Smith

-The long-tenured pastor of University Christian Church (Cincinnati, Ohio), Mandy Smith has recently returned to her Australian home to pastor St. Lucia Uniting Church in Brisbane, Queensland.
-Mandy embodies a unique intersection of pastor/writer/artist that resonates with the multi-layered questions of faithful pastoral imagination.
-Mandy is a pastor to pastors, a writer for Christianity Today and author of The Vulnerable Pastor: How Human Limitations Empower Our Ministry and Unfettered: Imagining a Childlike Faith Beyond the Baggage of Western Culture.
+Serving as pastor of St. Lucia Uniting Church in Brisbane (Queensland, Australia), Mandy embodies a unique intersection of pastor/writer/artist and brings fresh hope to the pursuit of a faithful pastoral imagination.
+Mandy is the author of The Vulnerable Pastor: How Human Limitations Empower Our Ministry and Unfettered: Imagining a Childlike Faith Beyond the Baggage of Western Culture.

 Guest Lecturer